ibachrachel/Credit_Risk_Analysis/README.md

 Using the credit card credit dataset from LendingClub, a peer-to-peer lending services company, you’ll oversample the data using the RandomOverSampler and SMOTE algorithms, and undersample the data using the ClusterCentroids algorithm.
 Then, you’ll use a combinatorial approach of over- and undersampling using the SMOTEENN algorithm.
 Next, you’ll compare two new machine learning models that reduce bias, BalancedRandomForestClassifier and EasyEnsembleClassifier, to predict credit risk.
 Once you’re done, you’ll evaluate the performance of these models and make a written recommendation on whether they should be used to predict credit risk.

 -----------------------------------

 ## Results

 Below are descriptions of the balanced accurary scores and the precision and recall scores of all six machine learning models.

 *1. Random Over Sampler*

 #### Balanced Accuracy Score

+- Balanced Accuracy Score: 66.1%
+- Precision of High-Risk Classification was 0.01, while the precision of the Low-Risk Classification was 1.00.
+These values help to explain that the Low-Risk Classifications are very reliable, but the High-Risk classications are not reliable at all.
+- Recall of High-Risk Classification was 0.72 and the recall of the low-risk classification was 0.60.
+These values demonstrate that High-Risk classification has a higher sensitivity than the Low-Risk Classication, which means that the model was able to correctly identify 72% of the High-Risk classified loans.

 ![Balanced Accuracy Score](https://user-images.githubusercontent.com/102566199/183555422-e2b1fba6-0cd7-4e40-84ef-81a65b2dfb10.png)